What Does A Textile Print Designer Do?

 - Must keep current and updated with color, fabric, and fashion trends applicable to target market products

 - Capable of matching color standards to printed output from the high-end color copier and wide format printers.

 - Each season they will create seasonal product trend presentations for the design team.

-- Then they will develop creative designs that are appropriate for their brand and market.
+- They will develop creative designs that are appropriate for their brand and market.

 - These designs can be created through many different techniques including hand painting original work, or importing purchased files (from print service companies), cleaning and placing prints into production size repeats.

 - Each design must provide production-ready artwork, meaning it shows the technical breakdown of the color separation, pattern layout, and pattern specifications to be used as a communication tool for the vendor.

 - Scans and cleans up prints to assist vendors in executing to the proper number of screens.
 Executes color separations.

 - Maintain library of seasonal patterns and prints